IFHY

 "IFHY" (an acronym for I Fucking Hate You) is a song by American rapper and producer Tyler, the Creator featuring Pharrell Williams from the former's third studio album, Wolf, released on April 2, 2013.
 The song was written and produced by Tyler, the Creator.
 The music video for "IFHY" was released on March 29, 2013.
-Some videos were released as early as March 27, 2013.
+Some videos were released as early as March 27 of that same year.

 Background

 "IFHY" is the first collaboration between Tyler, the Creator and Pharrell Williams.
 Tyler, the Creator has recounted many times about how Williams inspired him to take music more seriously; "I didn't have a father.
 I didn't have a big brother, I didn't have a cousin.
 So as a kid, since ten or eleven, Pharrell is who I looked at."
-The two would later collaborate on the video for another Wolf song, "Answer", and many other times throughout the decade, most recently on Williams' song "Cash In Cash Out".
+The two would later collaborate on the video for another Wolf song, "Answer", and many other times throughout the decade, most recently on Tyler, the Creator's song "Big Poe".

 In March 2013, Tyler, the Creator stated that Kanye West wanted to be on "IFHY" as well as another Wolf cut, "48", but was turned down.
 When asked why he refused, Tyler, the Creator stated, "cause it was mine. he wanted to be on IFHY too! but i was like, nah hahaha. ye is soo awesome, i talk to him almost everyday it seems like. its cool to have someone you can level with about art and everything else" [sic].
 In July of that year, he would further comment:

 "...I played him the album before it was finished and it was a song that he really, really liked on there and he really liked it a lot and he wanted to be on it or whatever.
 And the way I do features I specifically pick people for what they're featured on.
 And that song, it was nowhere where creative-wise where I thought he would fit on there.
 Kanye is one of the only few people in this industry that I consider a friend.
 I'll probably talk to him once a week and we just—we both have a love for art and we hate a lot of the same stuff.
 So, I don't want people to think that's a diss or like a side hit when I said I denied him."

 Composition and lyrics

-"IFHY" features Tyler, the Creator under his alter-ego Sam struggling through a love-hate relationship after finding out his girlfriend, Salem, has went out on a date with Wolf (one of Tyler's other alter-egos).
+"IFHY" features Tyler, the Creator under his alter-ego Sam struggling through a love-hate relationship after finding out his girlfriend, Salem, has gone out on a date with Wolf (one of Tyler's other alter-egos).
 The entire story of the Wolf album is centered around the three characters, who all attend "Camp Flog Gnaw", a camp for troubled teens.

 Craig Jenkins of Pitchfork described "IFHY" as "a bit of Neptunes worship so adroit that its plinking synths and jazzy chord changes give way to a falsettoed coda from Pharrell himself".
 The instrumental of the song has been described as "jazzy" but also intense by multiple critics.